MisterProper9000/Answer-Question-System/README.md

 # Answer-Question-System
-Answers your questions about text (doesn't work at all)
+Answers your questions about the text (the percentage of correct answers is low but it was fun to write it)